Should You Be Taking Digestive Enzymes?

-Conventional medicine only recognizes a few causes of digestive enzyme deficiency, and they are only the most extreme cases, including acute or chronic pancreatitis, cystic fibrosis, cancer of the pancreas, gallbladder removal, and diseases of the small intestine that affect the brush border, such as Crohn’s or celiac disease.
+Conventional medicine recognizes few causes of digestive enzyme deficiency, and they are only the extreme cases, including acute or chronic pancreatitis, cystic fibrosis, cancer of the pancreas, gallbladder removal, and diseases of the small intestine affecting the brush border, such as Crohn’s or Celiac disease.

-Functional medicine, on the other hand, recognizes that there are many underlying health issues that can contribute to enzyme deficiency.
-Leaky gut is the most common culprit, since it destroys the brush border of your small intestines.
+Functional medicine, on the other hand, recognizes many underlying health issues that can contribute to enzyme deficiency.
+Leaky gut is the most common culprit, because it destroys the brush border of your small intestines.
 Inflammation from food sensitivities and toxins also decreases enzyme production, as well as chronic stress, genetics, and aging.
-Low stomach acid also plays a role, because an acidic environment is necessary to activate the enzymes responsible for protein digestion.
+Not to mention, low stomach acid can also play a role because an acidic environment is necessary to activate enzymes responsible for protein digestion.

-Beyond the wider scope of causes, functional medicine also differs from conventional medicine in that conventional medicine views enzyme deficiency as a black and white issue, you have “normal” levels or you are severely deficient.
+Functional medicine also differs from conventional medicine in that conventional medicine views enzyme deficiency as a black and white issue — you either have “normal” levels or you are severely deficient.
 In functional medicine, we see wellness as a spectrum, and recognize that just because you’re not to the point of severe deficiency, doesn’t mean that your levels are optimal or that your health won’t improve by increasing them.

-In my experience as a physician, I have found that increasing digestive enzymes eases the burden of many of the most common root causes of chronic disease, including leaky gut, infections such as Candida or SIBO, and chronic inflammation caused by a poor diet.
+In my experience as a physician, I find that increasing digestive enzymes eases the burden of many of the most common root causes of chronic disease, including leaky gut, infections such as Candida or SIBO, and chronic inflammation due to a poor diet.

 How Do You Treat Digestive Enzyme Deficiency?

-In functional medicine, we use the 4R Approach to heal your gut, and replenishing your digestive enzymes through a digestive enzyme supplement is a key part of step number two, restore the good.
-Restoring digestive enzymes not only ensures that you properly break down and absorb the nutrients from your food, a recent study showed that digestive enzymes may improve not only gastrointestinal symptoms, but also behavioral symptoms in children with autism.
+In functional medicine, we use the 4R Approach to heal your gut, and replenishing your digestive enzymes through a digestive enzyme supplement is a key part of step number two: “Restore what’s missing.”
+Restoring digestive enzymes not only ensures you can properly break down and absorb the nutrients from your food, digestive enzymes may improve uncomfortable symptoms of gastrointestinal problems.

 So, if you’re overcoming a leaky gut, transitioning from a diet of processed foods, having digestive issues such as gas, bloating, indigestion, reflux, diarrhea, constipation, or undigested food in your stool, I recommend giving digestive enzymes a try.
 Choose a supplement that contains a complete range of enzymes, such as my Complete Enzymes formula, which is also available in a chewable form.

 If you have low stomach acid levels and are suffering from acid reflux, you might also want to consider adding an HCL supplement.
 If you don’t know whether your stomach acid is low, there is a simple test you can do to find out.
 You can take one capsule of HCL with water before a meal, and then see how you feel after about 30 minutes.
 If you feel a burning sensation, you don’t need to take supplemental HCL.
-But if you feel nothing, you probably need to add an HCL supplement.
-For more information on how to test your stomach acid levels and how to figure out how much HCL to take, see this video.
+However, if you feel nothing you probably need to add an HCL supplement.

 From Gut Health to Total Health

-With The Myers Way®, I look at the many ways that seemingly unrelated factors come together to create a state of health, or a state of disease.
-Even when your symptoms seem like they have nothing to do with your gut, gut health affects your whole body.
+With The Myers Way®, I look at how many seemingly unrelated factors come together to create a state of health, or a state of disease.
+Even when your symptoms seem as if they have nothing to do with your gut, your gut health affects your whole body.

-My entire 30-day plan to prevent and reverse the full spectrum of inflammatory symptoms and diseases is outlined in The Autoimmune Solution, and it begins with healing your gut.
+My entire month-long plan to prevent and reverse the full spectrum of inflammatory symptoms and diseases is outlined in The Autoimmune Solution, and it all begins with repairing your gut.
 This is the same approach I have used in my clinic to successfully treat thousands of patients.
-So what are you waiting for? .
+So what are you waiting for?